langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 Fullstack Sharp Framework is a set of libraries, utilities and guidelines for building Single Page web applications using only C#, ASP.Net and Visual Studio, no JS framework required and also no Blazor/razor pages.

-The main component of the framework is HtmlSharp, an inhouse library for creating user interfaces that generates HTML from C# code in the form of SSR pages or fragments of page.
-Coding with HtmlSharp resembles very much the HTML that it generates and is in some ways similar with how React coding is done: pseudo HTML mixed with actual code, functions that act as reusable components, AJAX calls.
+The main component of the framework is SharpHtml, an inhouse library for creating user interfaces that generates HTML from C# code in the form of SSR pages or fragments of page.
+Coding with SharpHtml resembles very much the HTML that it generates and is in some ways similar with how React coding is done: pseudo HTML mixed with actual code, functions that act as reusable components, AJAX calls.
 However, unlike React, there is no state management, no hooks, no props, no npm, no nodejs.

-HtmlSharp uses two third party JavaScript libraries with distinct and very important roles: HTMX(https://htmx.org/) and Alpine.js(https://alpinejs.dev/).
+SharpHtml uses two third party JavaScript libraries with distinct and very important roles: HTMX(https://htmx.org/) and Alpine.js(https://alpinejs.dev/).

 HTMX is in charge of AJAX requests and two-way communication between browser and server: data from browser to server and HTML from server to browser.